Asiana Treks and Tours

 Package Features:

-Guided trekking with experienced local guides
+• Guided trekking with experienced local guides

-Comfortable teahouse accommodations
+• Comfortable teahouse accommodations

-Full board meals on trekking days
+• Full board meals on trekking days

-Transportation Kathmandu to trek start and return
+• Transportation from Kathmandu to the trek start and return

-All necessary permits and fees included
+• All necessary permits and fees included

-Porter support for luggage
+• Porter supports luggage

-Focus on acclimatization and safety
+• Focus on acclimatisation and safety.

-Panch Pokhari Trekking Itinerary
+Panch Pokhari Trekking Itinerary:

 This itinerary balances trekking challenges with rest days and cultural exposure, making it suitable for moderately experienced trekkers eager to discover an off-the-beaten-path Himalayan adventure.